Timor-Leste Defence Force: Formation of the F-FDTL

-An Office for Defence Force Development staffed mainly by foreign military officers was established to oversee the process of forming East Timor's armed forces and demobilising the former guerrillas.
+An Office for Defence Force Development staffed mainly by foreign military officers was established to oversee the process of forming Timor-Leste's armed forces and demobilising the former guerrillas.
 The Office delegated responsibility for recruiting personnel to FALINTIL's leaders.

 FALINTIL officially became F-FDTL on 1 February 2001.
 The first 650 members of the F-FDTL were selected from 1,736 former FALINTIL applicants and began training on 29 March.
 The FDTL's 1st Battalion was established on 29 June 2001 and reached full strength on 1 December.
-Most members of the battalion were from East Timor's eastern provinces.
-The 2nd Battalion was established in 2002 from a cadre of the 1st Battalion and was manned mainly by new personnel under the age of 21 who had not participated in the independence struggle.
+Most members of the battalion were from Timor-Leste's eastern provinces.
+The 2nd Battalion was established in 2002 from a cadre of the 1st Battalion and was composed mainly of new personnel under the age of 21 who had not participated in the independence struggle.
 Due to the force's prestige and relatively high pay, there were 7,000 applications for the first 267 positions in the battalion.
 The F-FDTL's small naval component was established in December 2001.
 The Australian UNTAET contingent provided most of the F-FDTL's training, and the United States equipped the force.

 Some of the problems that have affected the F-FDTL throughout its existence were caused by the process used to establish the force.
 A key flaw in this process was that FALINTIL's high command was allowed to select candidates for the military from members of FALINTIL without external oversight.
 As a result, the selection was conducted, to a large degree, on the basis of applicants' political allegiance.
 This led to many FALINTIL veterans feeling that they had been unfairly excluded from the military and reduced the force's public standing.
 The decision to recruit young people who had not served in FALINTIL in the subsequent rounds of recruitment led to further tensions within the F-FDTL due to the often large age gap between the veterans and the new recruits and the fact that while the senior officers tended to be from the east of the country most of the junior officers and infantry were from the west.
 Furthermore, UNTAET failed to establish adequate foundations for the East Timorese security sector by developing legislative and planning documents, administrative support arrangements and mechanisms for the democratic control of the military.
-These omissions remained uncorrected after East Timor achieved independence on 20 May 2002.
+These omissions remained uncorrected after Timor-Leste achieved independence on 20 May 2002.